Jimmy Hoffa: Other accounts and speculation

-In January 2013, the reputed gangster Tony Zerilli implied that Hoffa was originally buried in a shallow grave, with a plan to move his remains later to a second location.
+In January 2013, the reputed gangster Tony Zerilli implied that Hoffa was originally buried in a shallow grave, with plans to move his remains later to a second location.
 Zerilli said the plans were abandoned and Hoffa's remains lay in a field in northern Oakland County, Michigan, not far from the restaurant in which he had been last seen.
 Zerilli denied any responsibility for or association with Hoffa's disappearance.
 On June 17, 2013, investigating the Zerilli information, the FBI was led to a property in Oakland Township, in northern Oakland County, which was owned by Detroit mob boss Jack Tocco.
 After three days, the FBI called off the dig.
 No human remains were found, and the case remains open.

 Thomas Andretta, who died in 2019, and his brother Stephen, who reportedly died of cancer in 2000, were named by the FBI as suspects.
 Both were New Jersey Teamsters and reputed Genovese crime family mob associates.
-The FBI called Thomas Andretta a "trusted associate of Anthony Provenzano; reported to be involved in the disappearance of Hoffa."
+The FBI called Thomas Andretta a "trusted associate of Anthony Provenzano; reported to be involved in the disappearance of Hoffa".

-In an April 2019 interview with DJ Vlad, the former Colombo crime family capo Michael Franzese stated that he was certain that Hoffa's disappearance had been mob-related, that he was aware of the location of Hoffa's body and of the identity of his shooter, and had tapes that revealed details of his disappearance.
-When pressed for information on Hoffa's body, Franzese said, "I can tell you that it's wet, that's for sure," and "Upon good information, again, I think I know who the real shooter was; still alive today, in prison."
-In a 2018, interview with Value entertainment Franzese also makes the it's wet claim and adds that it's deep.
-He also claims that he has in his possession a recorded a tape that spells everything out and that he might release this at a later date.
+In an April 2019 interview with DJ Vlad, the former Colombo crime family capo Michael Franzese stated that he was certain that Hoffa's disappearance had been mob-related.
+He said he was aware of the location of Hoffa's body and of the identity of his shooter, and had tapes that revealed details of his disappearance.
+When pressed for information on Hoffa's body, Franzese said, "I can tell you that it's wet, that's for sure", and "Upon good information, again, I think I know who the real shooter was; still alive today, in prison."
+In a 2018 interview with Value Entertainment, Franzese also makes the "it's wet" claim and adds that "it's deep".
+He also claims that he has in his possession a recorded tape that "spells everything out" and that he might release this at a later date.

 In a deathbed statement, a landfill worker claimed to have buried Hoffa's body in a steel drum 15 feet below the surface in a landfill beneath the Pulaski Skyway in Jersey City, New Jersey.
-In October 2021, the FBI obtained a warrant and completed a site survey in the landfill.
+In October 2021, the FBI obtained a warrant and completed a site survey of the landfill.
 In July 2022, the FBI announced that "nothing of evidentiary value was discovered" from the survey.

 Legacy

 Hoffa's legacy remains controversial.
-Arthur Sloane wrote, "To many, Hoffa was a kind of latter-day Al Capone... others, he was... hugely successful in improving working conditions for [his truck-driver constituents]."
+Arthur Sloane, who wrote a 1991 book on Hoffa's life, stated that many were polarised over Hoffa being "a kind of latter-day Al Capone... (or) hugely successful in improving working conditions for [his truck-driver constituents]."

+In 1995, a memorial service for Hoffa was conducted by his family.

+In 2023, a historical marker was erected in his home state of Indiana by the Indiana Historical Bureau, Clay County Historical Society, and the International Brotherhood of Teamsters.